- HTTP Tutorial

 Request-Line = Method SP Request-URI SP HTTP-Version CRLF

-Let's discuss each of the part mentioned in Request-Line.
+Let's discuss each of the parts mentioned in the Request-Line.

-The request Method indicates the method to be performed on the resource identified by the given Request-URI.
-The method is case-sensitive ans should always be mentioned uppercase.
-Following are supported methods in HTTP/1.1
+The request method indicates the method to be performed on the resource identified by the given Request-URI.
+The method is case-sensitive and should always be mentioned in uppercase.
+The following table lists all the supported methods in HTTP/1.1.

 The GET method is used to retrieve information from the given server using a given URI.
 Requests using GET should only retrieve data and should have no other effect on the data.

-Same as GET, but only transfer the status line and header section.
+Same as GET, but it transfers the status line and the header section only.

-Replace all current representations of the target resource with the uploaded content.
+Replaces all the current representations of the target resource with the uploaded content.

-Remove all current representations of the target resource given by URI.
+Removes all the current representations of the target resource given by URI.

 Describe the communication options for the target resource.

-Perform a message loop-back test along the path to the target resource.
+Performs a message loop back test along with the path to the target resource.